keelancook/lanyon/docs/pathways-imb-instructional-guide.md

 		* Other missions courses suggested

 ## Introduction
+The goal of Pathways is the growth of the gospel.
+In the book of Acts, Luke makes it clear that this was his primary metric of suc

 #### Quotes from Foundations
 "the missionary’s commitment to the six elements of the missionary task: entry, evangelism, discipleship, healthy church formation, leadership development, and exit."
 (Foundations, 14)